Marinski/ie-css-hacks/README.md

-# wp-css-hacks-ie
+# WordPress CSS hacks for IE

-WordPress css hacks for IE
+This repo contains collection of CSS hacks for Internet Explorer, while using WordPress